cdelker/ziaplot/docs/geometric.rst

 to Functions
 ************

-On Functions, the `.tangent` method requires the x value at which to draw the tangent or normal.
+On Functions, the :py:func:`ziaplot.figures.function.Function.tangent` method requires the x value at which to draw the tangent or normal.

 .. jupyter-execute::